adamloch/CPP-Patterns/README.md

 https://sourcemaking.com/design_patterns/abstract_factory
 https://www.codeproject.com/Articles/331304/Understanding-and-Implementing-Abstract-Factory-2

-2. Implement in the QT env:
+2. Implement in the QT env:classes/ class which will add following feature:
-  * classes/ class which will add following feature:
+    * One created object should enables propmpt window on stage click with message, this item can not be clicked
-    a) One created object should enables propmpt window on stage click with message, this item can not be clicked
+    * One created object should display random circle (filled with color) on stage click
-    b) One created object should display random circle (filled with color) on stage click
+    * One created object should give you random circle (only border) on stage click
-    c) One created object should give you random circle (only border) on stage click
+    * One created object should give ignore such click

 ADDITIONAL (frequent question on job interviews) Problem called "Puk, Stuk, Cisza".